konstantintutsch/website/src/blog/urban-photography-berlin-march-2024.md

 ---

 {% set image = images[1] %}{% image image, "Someone accross a river at night.
-Building behind the person is being reflected by the river.", "Late Activities at Marie-Elisabeth-Lüders-Haus (part of the German parliament)", true %}
+Building behind the person is being reflected by the river.", "Late Activities at Marie-Elisabeth-Lüders-Haus (part of the German parliament)", "vertical" %}

 ---

 {% set image = images[2] %}{% image image, "Two people in between many large stone blocks.
-Out of focus tree in the foreground", "Lost in Thoughts at the Memorial to the Murdered Jews of Europe", true %}
+Out of focus tree in the foreground", "Lost in Thoughts at the Memorial to the Murdered Jews of Europe", "vertical" %}

 ---

 {% set image = images[3] %}{% image image, "Many people in a subway station waiting.
-Someone walking along the platform looking on their phone and listening to music.", "Busy – U Alexanderplatz", true %}
+Someone walking along the platform looking on their phone and listening to music.", "Busy – U Alexanderplatz", "vertical" %}

 ---

 {% set image = images[4] %}{% image image, "Someone looking at their phone in front of moving cars on Straße des 17.
 Juni at dusk.
 Sunstar from car headlights over their shoulder", "Texting at Straße des 17.
-Juni", true %}
+Juni", "vertical" %}

 ---